Measurement of inclusive $B \to X_u \ell \nu$ partial branching fractions and $|V_{ub}|$ at Belle II: Conclusions

 A measurement of the partial branching fraction of inclusive charmless semileptonic decays in three phase-space regions is reported.
 The three regions are defined by selections on the kinematic properties of \btoxulnu\ decays and cover, respectively, 87\%, 57\% and 31\% of the full phase space.
 These kinematic selections, in addition to the use of neural networks, help to suppress various sources of background and in particular the contribution of CKM-favored \btoxclnu\ decays.
 The partner $B$ meson from the $\Upsilon(4S)$ decay is reconstructed to constrain the kinematics of the signal-side decays and precisely determine several variables which play a key role in the measurement such as \qtwo\ and the variables used to suppress the \btoxclnu\ background.
 The reconstruction and selection strategy developed for this analysis leads to a relatively higher signal efficiency compared to previous similar measurements such as Ref.~\cite{Belle:2021eni}.
 The broadest phase-space region, where inclusive \btoxulnu\ theoretical predictions are most reliable, is defined by a selection $\elb > 1$~GeV.
 The partial branching fraction in this region is measured from a fit to the two-dimensional variable \elb:\qtwo\ and the obtained value is

 where the uncertainties are statistical and systematic, respectively.
 From this branching fraction, the value of $|\vub|$ obtained using a partial decay rate predicted by the GGOU framework is

 where the uncertainties are statistical, systematic and theoretical, respectively.
-This value is compatible within uncertainties with the average value obtained from measurements using \btopilnu\ decays but it exceeds the HFLAV exclusive average~\cite{hflav_2023}.
-The values of $|\vub|$ extracted from the three phase-space regions are compared to the latest inclusive and exclusive HFLAV averages in Figure~\ref{fig:vub_comparison}.
+The GGOU framework is used to allow a consistent comparison with the inclusive $|\vub|$ average reported by HFLAV, with which our result is compatible~\cite{hflav_2023}.
+The measured value also agrees within uncertainties with the average value obtained from measurements using \btopilnu\ decays but it exceeds the HFLAV exclusive average.
+The values of $|\vub|$ extracted from the three phase-space regions are compared to the latest inclusive and exclusive HFLAV averages in Fig.~\ref{fig:vub_comparison}.